realfaiq/100-Days-of-Python/README.md

 Day-36: Started to implement ML Algorithms on datasets.
 Applied KNN on car evaluation dataset from kaggle. <br />
 Day-37: Implemented KMeans, Linear Regression and SVM on breast cancer, housing price and iris data sets respectively.
 Also started learning about Neural networks. <br />
 Day-38: Implemented Hand Written Digit Recognizer and trained the model on mnist data set using MLPClassifier. <br />
+Day-39: Took Animal Bite Dataset from Kaggle.
+Performed data cleansing and applied ML Models on it. <br />